Skip to content

 I NEED HELP AND SUPPORT

-FRANK has lots of information about the effects that drugs can have on you and can offer you advice and support
+FRANK has lots of information about the effects that drugs can have on you and can offer you advice and support.

-Drug Science looks at how drugs work and what the risks are
+Drug Science looks at how drugs work and what the risks are.

-Drugs and Me provides information on drugs, how they interact with each other and how to avoid coming to harm
+Drugs and Me provides information on drugs, how they interact with each other and how to avoid coming to harm.

 Need to report something?

 If you or someone you know is in immediate danger please dial 999.
-Choosing to pass on information isn’t an easy decision to make.
-But it is the right one.
+Choosing to pass on information isn’t an easy decision to make, but it is the right one.
 However big or small, get it off your shoulders with 100% anonymity.

 Let’s make our home a safer place to live and thrive.